 Global Policy North is a consortium of scholars from various disciplines and universities, working on a range of global governance and global policy issues.
 The purpose of GP North is to create a forum for collaborative and innovative research, publishing, teaching and outreach.

 By bringing together experts from Northern Universities, GP North will deliver research collaboration and cutting-edge analysis on pressing global collective action problems.
 To do this, GP North provides a networked platform for Northern academics and practitioners to extend the scope and scale of their research agendas through coordination and collaboration.
-The Global Policy brand and core activity set is at the centre of this activity.

 With offices at Durham University, GP North will shape new research directions spanning a number of key disciplines - public and private policy making, global politics, international relations, international political economy, and international law.
 Our joined-up approach enables a better understanding of policy options and policy innovations in a rapidly changing global context.
 We expect this will translate into meaningful impact in academic and policy terms.